CASTing a Testing Spell

 Shorter Interval Projects Are Trending, But What Does That Mean For Testers?

 I find it interesting that software development projects are generally being planned and executed with shorter time frames than before.
-Software development projects that were once taken on as a single large project are [...]
+Software development projects that were once taken on as a single large project are now [...]

 It’s Always Risky Business with Web Applications

 There is a sign on the front door of our office building.
 It has been there all winter.
-It says something like this: “Would the last person leaving the building please make sure the [...]
+It says something like this: “Would the last person leaving the building please make sure the doors [...]

 Did Sesame Street Impact the Adoption of Agile Methodology?